 Secure your spot now for the magical Christmas events at Carr Gate Garden Centre

-Christmas Dinner: Indulge in a traditional festive feast served in a warm and welcoming setting, perfect for family and friends to celebrate together.
-Celebrate with Slow Roasted Beef and Yorkshire pudding, Roast Turkey with all the trimmings, delicate Haddock Mornay, or our Root Vegetable Wellington.
-Finish with a sweet Christmas Pudding, Cinnamon Swirl Cheesecake, Chocolate & Sour Cherry Roulade, or a zesty Lemon Tart.
+Christmas dinner: Indulge in a traditional festive feast served in a warm and welcoming setting, perfect for family and friends to celebrate together.

 Breakfast with Santa: You and your child will enjoy a tasty, cooked breakfast, meet Santa, take pictures, and get a personal gift at this charming alternative to a Santa’s Grotto.